TSoGiants/MATH1101-Foundations-in-Statistics/Syllabus.md

 **Class Schedule:** *Please see TSoG eLearning for current course offerings and class schedule.*

 ----
-## Course Creator Information
+## Instructor Information
-**Name / Availability:**
+**Course Creator:**

 Steven J. Foland, PhD

-Office Hours: Saturday, 10:00am - 1:00pm CDT (UTC-5)
+**Instructor:**

-Location: TSoGtv (TSoG.tv Channel 1)
+*Please see TSoG eLearning for current instructor name / availability.*

-*Actively enrolled TSoG students should contact Dr. Foland through an appropriate Discord channel such as #copernicus.
-You may @ mention him, but do not send direct messages to course creators.*
+*Actively enrolled TSoG students should contact course creators / instructors through an appropriate Discord channel such as #copernicus.
+You may @ mention them, but do not send direct (private) messages.*

 ----